-To disconnect the stabilizer/sway bar, shift to either 4H or 4L (refer to "Four-Wheel Drive Operation" in this section) and press the SWAY BAR switch to obtain the off-road position.
-The "Sway Bar Indicator Light" will flash until the stabilizer/sway bar has been fully disconnected.
+To disconnect the stabilizer/sway bar, shift to either 4H or 4L and press the SWAY BAR switch to obtain the off-road position.
+Refer to "Four-Wheel Drive Operation" in "Starting and Operating" for further information.
+The "Sway Bar Indicator Light" will flash until the stabilizer/ sway bar has been fully disconnected.